pangyuteng/papaya-flask-celery/README.md

 ## check out the images with the Papaya viewer that you are now hosting!

-+ head over to localhost:5000 and click on one of the mocked links.
++ head over to localhost:5000 and click on the links for demos.

-+ Example 1.
-Show Image.
+    + show Image and mask with Papaya.

+    + show volume given a list of dicom images.

 ## motivation & rant